Sinio-Manoka/tsunami_lab/doc/sphinx/input/BathymetryandBoundaryConditions.rst

 Hydraulic Jumps
 ---------------

-maximum Froude value and location ..................................
+Maximum Froude value and location ..................................

 The Froude number can be calculated through this formula: